Complaints

 To submit a complaint, you must email a completed Complaint Submission Form to the Association at info@boabc.org.
 Please ensure that all requested information, including relevant supporting information, is included.

-You will receive confirmation from the Association that your complaint has been received along with further information within two business days.
+After submitting your complaint form, you will receive confirmation from the Association that your complaint has been received along with further information.

 Complaint Process

-Once submitted, your complaint is reviewed to ensure that it is complete and all required information is provided.
+Once submitted, staff will review your complaint is reviewed to ensure that it is complete and all required information is provided.
+The Association will contact you to obtain any missing or incomplete information before proceeding with further review of your complaint.

-The timeline for reviewing complaints will vary depending on the complexity of the complaint and risk to public safety.
+The timeline for the Registrar to make a decision regarding a complaint will vary depending on variety of factors, including the number of complaints already under consideration by the Registrar, the complexity of the complaint, responsiveness of the parties involved, and risk to public safety.

 General FAQ's